devicehive/devicehive-plugin-ethereum/README.md

 Firstly you should specify [ethereum configuration](#Ethereum.config).
 Add ethereum url, account's address and account's password to config file *(path - ./src/ethereum-node/config.json)*.
+Do not forget to specify gas limit and time period update.
 <br/>
 *Note* - you can use example to see how it works, just fill account and password fields.